-But optimization is a complex exercise.
-Optimizing your Apache Kafka deployment can be a challenge because there are many layers to the distributed architecture and parameters that can be tweaked within those layers.
+Your Kafka deployment can be a challenge because there are many layers to the distributed architecture and many parameters that can be tweaked within those layers.

 Best Practices for Kafka Optimization

-Kafka optimization is a broad topic that can be very deep and granular, but here are some key best practices to get you started:
+Kafka optimization is a broad topic that can be very deep and granular, but here are four highly utilized Kafka best practices to get you started: